 - The responsibility of completing the ISP belongs to the classroom teacher(s).
-This is to be a collaborative process between all members of the student's Learning Support team, which includes the Administration, Collaborative Response Coordinator(CRC), Family Wellness Worker(FWW), teachers, parents and the student.
-As such, all parties are responsible to report and comment on the level of achievement experienced by the student through the use of stated accommodations. - Parental input is necessary and should be ongoing.
-Teachers can invite parents to participate in the ISP process by granting them access to the ISP document through PowerSchool. - ISP's are to be submitted to the Principal by the end of October for approval.
+This is to be a collaborative process between all members of the student's Learning Support team, which includes teachers, parents and the student.
+As such, all three parties are responsible to report and comment on the level of achievement experienced by the student through the use of stated accommodations. - Parental input is necessary and should be ongoing.
+Teacher can invite parents to participate in the ISP process by granting them access to the ISP document through PowerSchool. - ISP's are to be submitted to the principal by October 31 for approval.
 Once approved, contributing members sign the ISP.
 Sharing and reaching an agreement of the support plan is to be completed by the first reporting period.
 The first review of the ISP will be completed by the end of January, the second review and transition plans will be completed by mid-June.
-The ISPs will include all accommodations, modifications, and strategies for the student.